-Note this balun is NOT wound with the normal 50 ohm pair (approx 97 ohms), rather the design criteria is maximizing inter-conductor breakdown voltage.
-Consequently, this balun is intended primarily for use with multiband wire antennas such as doublets and loops where there will be a wide range of impedance values generated across multiple bands and with a tuner required for the final match.
+IMPORTANT: This balun is NOT wound with the normal 50 ohm pair (windings approx 97 ohms), rather the design criteria is maximizing inter-conductor breakdown voltage.
+Consequently, this balun is intended primarily for use with ladder line/open wire fed multiband antennas such as doublets and loops where there will be a wide range of impedance values generated across multiple bands and with a tuner required for the final match.
 Use with coaxial fed monoband wire or beam antennas is NOT recommended.

 For a good graphical explanation of why this design works well, read through Steve's (G3TXQ) website page